Ljnelski/TerrainGeneration/Assets/_Scripts/MeshGenerationV1/Mesh/Readme.txt

 worldSize: the number of Chunks on each axis that will be generated

+chunkSize: Refers to the total size of the chunk on a axis chunkSize = meshSize * VertexSpacing;

 --- Height Map ---

 The height map is a two dimesional float array with values ranging from 0 - 1 or -1 to 1.
 Each Cell can be visualized as a pixel on a image. each one of these 'pixels'